VanceReynolds/cspblog2/_posts/2023-08-30-batmanentree.md

 courses: { compsci: {week: 2} }
 ---

-- Ronit is not a mayo monkey so therefore can not be batman.
-Batman is a white chocolate pookie bear cracker.
-Also he talks more like Alfred.
-Abdullah will by my Robin, and Ronit will be my Alfred (or my catwoman iykyk).
+- Me and Ronit have had serious debated regarding which of us is Batman.
+Ronit talks more like Alfred.
+He also has parents.
+I am more Batman.